petersunbag/coven/README.md

-# Go struct converter #
+# converter #

-Package `converter` copies and converts a source struct value to a target struct on convertible fields.
-Field type of nested pointer is supported.
-Nested anonymous fields are supported, but field has same name with upper level field is ignored.
+copies and converts a source struct value to a target struct on convertible fields. nested anonymous fields are supported, but field has same name with upper level field is ignored. field type of nested pointer is supported.
 ## Install ##

 Use `go get` to install this package.